ToshY/BunnyNet-PHP/docs/SecureUrlGenerator.md

 * Token authentication only supports IPv4.
 * In order to reduce the false negatives (and increase privacy) for token authentication with IPv4, the default is to allow the full /24 subnet.
 In practice this means allowing instead `12.345.67.0` instead of `12.345.67.89` (user's actual IPv4).
+* Both `countries` and `referers` accept comma separated input, meaning you could allow or block multiple countries like so: `US,DE,JP`.
+Same for referers: `example.com,example.org`.